ray-project/ray/doc/source/rllib/rllib-replay-buffers.rst

 Apart from specifying a type, other parameters in that config are:

-1. Parameters that define how algorithms interact with replay buffers
+#.
+Parameters that define how algorithms interact with replay buffers.
    * e.g. ``worker_side_prioritization`` to decide where to compute priorities

-2. Constructor arguments to instantiate the replay buffer
+#.
+Constructor arguments to instantiate the replay buffer.
    * e.g. ``capacity`` to limit the buffer's size

-3. Call arguments for underlying replay buffer methods
+#.
+Call arguments for underlying replay buffer methods.
    * e.g. ``prioritized_replay_beta`` is used by the :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_prioritized_replay_buffer.MultiAgentPrioritizedReplayBuffer` to call the ``sample()`` method of every underlying :py:class:`~ray.rllib.utils.replay_buffers.prioritized_replay_buffer.PrioritizedReplayBuffer`